StefansAI/DigiSim/README.md

   <img src="docs/assets/images/mainscreen.png" />
 </div>
 <br>
-DigiSim is a very simple simulator for TTL circuits to display the timing behaviour similar to a logic analyzer.
+DigiSim is a simple simulator for TTL circuits to display the timing behavior similar to a logic analyzer.
 The GUI looks familiar to anyone programming and simulating Xilinx FPGAs.
 DigiSim that can load KiCad-9 netlists to create an internal model.
 File names embedded in the schematics can be used to automatically load binaries into RAMs, ROMs or GALs for the simulation.
 A text file can provide the mnemonic information for a very simple disassembler.
 <br><br>
 <h3 style="text-align: center;">Background</h3>
 <br>
 After a friend demonstrated his <a href="https://eater.net/8bit/">"Ben Eater 8bit Computer"</a> to me, I got hooked into TTL computer designs.
 There are a number of examples, where people built a processor out of TTL chips.
 Another nice one is the <a href="https://gigatron.io/">"Gigatron – TTL microcomputer"</a>.
 While the first one just uses adder chips for the <a href="https://en.wikipedia.org/wiki/Arithmetic_logic_unit">ALU</a>, the Gigatron uses a combination of multiplexers and adders to achieve more functionality.
-I wanted to nice time diagrams of their functionality and the idea was born to write a little program to do that.
+I wanted to nice time diagrams of their functionality, and the idea was born to write a little program to do that.
 <br>
 So, the first attempt was creating a nice GUI that is close to what I used to work with for FPGA designs and then hardcoded the 2 schematics as examples.
 So far, so good.
 The next step was using the new tool to analyze and debug my own schematics, which required a KiCad-9 netlist import.
 Here is now a version, that helped me a lot and can be helpful for others as well.
 <br><br>